Introduction

 This article will guide you through an overview of Libraries - what they are, the benefits of using them within your institution, and where you can find it on the FeedbackFruits Platform.

-The tools that can be linked using Libraries are: Group Member Evaluation, Peer Review, Skill Review, Assignment Review, Self Assessment on Skills, and Self Assessment of Work.
+All tools can utilize Libraries, but currently, only the following tools are compatible with Portfolio: Group Member Evaluation, Peer Review, Skill Review, Assignment Review, Self Assessment on Skills, and Self Assessment of Work.
+This is because Libraries enable the creation of learning activity and learning journey templates.

 Where Can I Find Information on Libraries In Practice?